plforacle/heatwave-implementation/introduction-lab/introduction-lab.md

 ## Objectives

 This Workshop provides you with the knowledge required to Provision, Configure, and Manage MySQL HeatWave for OLTP / OLAP/ AutoML / Lakehouse.
-You will be guided through the following steps:
+You will be guided through the following tasks:

 - Create MySQL HeatWave Instance
 - Create Compute Instance